owen-kim3/owen-kim3.github.io/index.md

 2. **Global Surface Temperatures**
    - **Link**: [HadCRUT4](https://www.metoffice.gov.uk/hadobs/hadcrut4/)
-   - **Description**: The HadCRUT4 dataset provides global surface temperature anomalies to a reference period ofo 1961-90, with data available since 1850.
+   - **Description**: The HadCRUT4 dataset provides global surface temperature anomalies to a reference period of 1961-90, with data available since 1850.
    - **Project Idea**: How have global surface temperature anomalies changed across different regions since the mid-20th century?
 Is there any regional trends that can be identified?

 3. **Snow Cover Extent**
    - **Link**: [NOAA](https://www.ncei.noaa.gov/products/climate-data-records/snow-cover-extent)
-   - **Description**: Snow cover extent climate satelitte data from NOAA, giving statistics from 1966 to present time of snow coverage throughout the Northern Hemisphere.
+   - **Description**: Snow cover extent climate satellite data from NOAA, giving statistics from 1966 to present time of snow coverage throughout the Northern Hemisphere.
    - **Project Idea**: How has snow coverage throughout the Northern Hemisphere changed since 1966?
 How is this effecting the winter recreation industry?

 4. **US Historical Financial Asset Reutrns**